 My husband and I just bought a truck and it reeks of cigarettes.
 We have tried everything we know of, and can't get the odor out.
 I sprinkled baking soda into the carpet, and even went as far as spraying my favorite perfume into the A/C vents.
 While this helped some, and the perfume makes the air smell nice, it hasn't eliminated it.
 I really need some advice.

-By Linda from Hendersonville, NC
+By stephanie from Albemarle, NC

 I would like information on removing the smell of cigarette smoke in a caravan.
 Thank you.

 Put a bowl of household Amonia on the floor mat, close doors & windows for 24 hours...presto!

 I've had to do this several times both in the States where I'm from, and here in the UK where I now live.
 Trust me on this, if you don't get rid of the nicotine on the walls, floors, and ceiling, the smoke smell will come back no matter what you do to freshen the air.